ShareFacebook Twitter AddThis

 PERK UP COFFEE

 A dollop of dulce de leche in your coffee will add sweetness and creaminess.
 Try it in your morning cup of joe and you will never want to start your day any other way.
-This also works nicely in hot chocolate, especially if is topped with whipped cream.
+This also works nicely in iced coffee or hot chocolate, especially when topped with whipped cream.

 Next time you make pancakes or waffles trade maple syrup for dulce de leche.
 Warm it in the microwave or on the stove and drizzle over breakfast for a morning delight.